tinyplex/tinybase/site/guides/10_releases.md

 In the persisters module:

-- the createCustomPersister function now takes a final optional boolean ('supportsMergeableStore') to indicate that the Persister can support MergeableStore as well as Store objects.
+- The createCustomPersister function now takes a final optional boolean (`supportsMergeableStore`) to indicate that the Persister can support MergeableStore as well as Store objects.
 - The broadcastTransactionChanges method in the persister-partykit-server module has been renamed to the broadcastChanges method.